MonsoonNLP/seq2seq-for-data-augmentation/README.md

-Send the encoder and decoder model names from HuggingFace, the data as an array ```[[txt1, label1], [txt2, label2]]```, and probability of flipping a row (default is 0.5)
+Send the encoder and decoder model names from HuggingFace, the data as an array ```[[txt1, label1], [txt2, label2]]```, and frequency of flipping a row (default is 0.5)

 ```python
 replace_sequenced(